 3 Reasons to Choose Swamp & Evaporative Coolers

 Beyond cooling down your home when the temperatures go up outside, swamp coolers come with a variety of other benefits.
 Here are three of them.

-- Combats Colorado’s Dry Air – Our high altitude and dry air can be uncomfortable at times, even trigger allergies and asthma.
-A swamp cooler adds moisture back into your environment, helping prevent dry eyes and skin, chapped lips and stuffy noses.
+- Colorado’s Dry Air – Our high altitude and dry air can be uncomfortable at times, and even trigger allergies and asthma.
+A swamp cooler adds moisture back into your environment, helping prevent dry eyes and skin, chapped lips, and stuffy noses.

 - Lower Costs, Less Maintenance – Compared to a standard air conditioning unit, swamp coolers typically cost less to install, operate and maintain.
 They also use less energy which provides the potential to keep your home cool without drastically increased utility costs.

 - Cool, Quiet Fresh Air – While standard AC units simply circulate the air that’s already in your home, an evaporative cooler pulls fresh air in from the outside.
 This is accomplished using small motors and fans that produce far less noise pollution.

 To learn more about evaporative and swamp coolers, get in touch.
 We’ll help you decide on the right make and model for a cooler house in warmer weather.